6 a.m. to 5 p.m.

 OPEN 8:30 A.M.- 4 P.M.

 Rest stop for riders on the 50, 70 and 100-mile routes at Fall City Elementary School.
-This location will have portable restrooms, water, and ride snacks.
+This location will have a mechanic, portable restrooms, water, and ride snacks.

 Looking for a treat, a caffeine boost, or a more substantial meal along the route?
 Check out one of the great local businesses in the communities we’ll be riding through.